What does it take to be a Junior DBA?

 Read everything , across all platforms.

-5. Do you have any advice for people that want to start a career as a DBA?
-For instance, are certifications a must?
+5. Do you have any advice for people that want to start a career as a DBA or Junior DBA?

-He started working on SQL Server 6.5 in 1997 for Microsoft MSDN as a SQL programmer, moving into database design, tuning very large databases, optimization and managing database servers, across SQL Server and DB2.
+He started working on SQL Server 6.5 in 1997 for Microsoft MSDN as a SQL programmer, moving into database design, tuning very large databases, optimization, and managing database servers, across SQL Server and DB2.

 Some useful links on his blogs include: